buildwithgrove/docs/docs/supported-methods/IoTeX.md

 # IoTeX

 IoTeX is a decentralized network designed to empower the Internet of Things (IoT), aiming to provide scalability and privacy for device communication.
-The IoTeX Supported Methods empower developers to interact with the IoTeX chain, providing functions such as querying account balances, executing transactions, estimating gas costs, and interacting with smart contracts.
+The IoTeX supported methods empower developers to interact with the IoTeX chain, providing functions such as querying account balances, executing transactions, estimating gas costs, and interacting with smart contracts.

 | Methods | Description |
 | --- | --- |